 The following list includes most of the questions that my students and their parents/guardians have about how the SDSU classes work at Torrey Pines.
 (Open in new window first if you want to print.)

 NOTE: Beginning in the 2017-2018 school year, students may choose to receive credit through MiraCosta College for Calculus II, Calculus III, and/or Linear Algebra at no cost.
-Additional information related to MiraCosta College will soon be updated on this web site.
-If you have any questions in the meantime, please contact math teacher Abby Brown firstname.lastname@example.org.
+Additional information related to MiraCosta College has not been updated yet on this web site.
+If you have any questions in the meantime, please contact math teacher Abby Brown email@example.com.

 Will I get college credit for these classes?